argoproj/argo-cd/docs/operator-manual/security.md

 (e.g. decryption keys).
 If such plugins are used, extreme care must be taken to ensure the repository contents can be trusted at all times.

+Optionally the built-in config management tools might be individually disabled.
+If you know that your users will not need a certain config management tool, it's advisable to disable that tool.
+See [Tool Detection](../user-guide/tool_detection.md) for more information.

 ### Remote bases and helm chart dependencies

 Argo CD's repository allow-list only restricts the initial repository which is cloned.
 However, both